jcrobles1989/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+Map returns a new array while forEach does not.
+Also, map needs the return keyword.

 2. What is the difference between a function and a method?

+Functions protect a block of code until they are invoked, at which point they run the code contained within it.
+A method is a function within an object.

 3. What is closure?

+When there are multiple functions within a function, a closure gives you access to an outer function from an inner function.

 4. Describe the four rules of the 'this' keyword.

+In implicit binding, this refers to what is on the left of the dot when the function is invoked.
+Call, apply, and bind allow us to explicitly state what the this keyword refers to.

 5. Why do we need super() in an extended class?

+Super refers to the parent, it's used to call the constructor of the parent class.

 ## Project Set up